Azure/blobxfer/docs/10-cli-usage.md

 * `--distribution-mode` is the Vectored IO distribution mode
   * `disabled` which is default (no Vectored IO)
-  * `replica` which will replicate source files to target destinations on upload
+  * `replica` which will replicate source files to target destinations on upload.
+Note that replicating across multiple destinations will require a YAML configuration file.
-  * `stripe`which will stripe source files to target destinations on upload
+  * `stripe` which will stripe source files to target destinations on upload.
+    Note that striping across multiple destinations will require a YAML configuration file.
 * `--stripe-chunk-size-bytes` is the stripe chunk width for stripe-based Vectored IO operations